AmitKumarDas/curated-tech/go/prog-reqs-in-the-wild.md

   - Learns about new services in the cluster ConfigMap, Environment Variables:
   - https://crondev.com/kubernetes-environment-file/
-All you Wanted to Know about K8s:
+  - Kubernetes Downward API, which lets us pass environment variables into the containers All you Wanted to Know about K8s:
   - https://github.com/hobby-kube/guide
 hostPort: